MarioSimou/server-code/README.md

 **Clean Command**

 Markers that may remain from a search process are cleaned from the map.
-This command uses the removeFrom function to remove the markers from the map.
+This command uses the ```removeFrom``` function to remove the markers from the map.

 ![8](https://user-images.githubusercontent.com/32243459/39721063-216de74e-5236-11e8-9538-67ac7d8b4b09.png)

 **Full Zoom Command**

 The map zoom changes so that a full display of the data is given.
-This command uses the fitBounds, and getBounds methods to set the bounding boxes of the map display and the buildings dataset equal.
+This command uses the ```fitBounds```, and ```getBounds``` methods to set the bounding boxes of the map display and the buildings dataset equal.

 ![11](https://user-images.githubusercontent.com/32243459/39721157-6fceb170-5236-11e8-8edd-b4e404b5c744.png)

 **Geolocation Command**

 Enables the geolocation of the user and marks his/her location on a map.
 The accuracy of the geolocation is shown with a buffer around the marked position of the user.
 Based on the user desire, the geolocation command can be activated or deactivated.
-The functionality of the geolocation command is based on the locate, stopLocate methods, and locationfound and locationerror events.
+The functionality of the geolocation command is based on the ```locate```, ```stopLocate``` methods, and ```locationfound``` and ```locationerror``` events.
 The geolocation has been adjusted using the desired location options.

 **Labels - Pop up windows**

 While both images below show the same content, their foundations are based on  different principles and, therefore, they are categorised in two distinct label types.
-The left image is a class-based label, whereas the right image is a popup-based label.
+The left image is a **class-based** label, whereas the right image is a **popup-based** label.

 *1) Class-based:*

 The construction of this label type is based on leaflet classes extension.
-In particular, a leaflet class is extended and a div element is created using the L.DomUti utility function of Leaflet to communicate with the DOM tree.
-At this point, an update method is set on the div element, as well as mouse events that permit its update when the mouse moves.
+In particular, a leaflet class is extended and a div element is created using the ```L.DomUti``` utility function of Leaflet to communicate with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) tree.
+At this point, an ```update``` method is set on the *div* element, as well as mouse events that permit its update when the mouse moves.

 *2) Popup-based:*

-This type of label is created using the L.popup class that is by default provided by leaflet.
+This type of label is created using the ```L.popup``` class that is by default provided by leaflet.
 At this case, a pop up is created and then is attached to the geojson layer.
-The pointToLayer method is employed to append the pop up on the geojson layer.
+The ```pointToLayer``` method is employed to append the pop up on the geojson layer.

 ![13](https://user-images.githubusercontent.com/32243459/39721604-f8f1db16-5237-11e8-894b-4f9576c921e5.png)

-Fig. 1: The two types of labels that are employed for the UCL Question System App.
+Fig. 1: The two types of labels that are employed for the [UCL Question System App](https://github.com/MarioSimou/UCL-Question-System-app).

 **Clusters**